BEING AND BECOMING COUNSELLING AND WELLNESS SERVICES

 • Anxiety is impairing your ability to function (e.g., you have difficulty focusing or doing your job, school work, or tasks required in daily life)

-• Anxiety is negatively impacting your relationships (e.g., anxiety cause you to withdraw or become irritable and lash out; you avoid social situations; you try to control other people’s behaviours in an effort to manage your own anxiety)
+• Anxiety is negatively impacting your relationships (e.g., anxiety cause you to withdraw or become irritable and lash out; you avoid social situations; or you try to control other people’s behaviours in an effort to manage your own anxiety)

 • Your life is getting smaller and more limited as a result of your anxiety.
 You regularly avoid people, places, situations or activities that make you anxious.